 j.
 Existing Approved Management Plan: In accordance with the FPA, forest practices conducted under an approved woodlot management plan (e.g., a Landowner Forest Stewardship Plan or NRCS Conservation Plan) constitutes a Notification provided it contains all applicable information as required in the Notification.
 However, Agreement/Notification must still be obtained if any forest products are to be sold from the property.
-Additionally, following due process in performing inspections, or issuing unsatisfactory condition, or notice-of-violation reports, requires the Department to formally file all Notification numbers) in place before an operation can begin.
+Additionally, following due process in performing inspections, or issuing unsatisfactory condition, or notice-of-violation reports, requires the Department to formally file all Notifications and have signed operator and contractor Agreements (and Agreement/Notification numbers) in place before an operation can begin.
 As a matter of general policy, when a commercial forest practice is being carried out, the Department will require a Notification to be filed in all cases, regardless of whether a woodlot management plan exists.